 The diversity factor.

-A General Conference session highlights our diversity.
-We are a multiracial, multiethnic, multilingual, and multinadescent.
+The church today has more non-Caucasian Adventists than members of European descent.
 The majority of our church members come from growing, developing countries of the world, which reflects tremendous success in our world evangelism and outreach.